Apply for Austudy: Get Paid to Study in Australia

 Step #3 Gather and submit supporting documents

-The documents you’ll need to submit will be specified when you make the claim.
-You’ll need to submit the ones listed as ‘required’ before you can submit your claim.
 There may be a list of ‘supplementary’ documents you’ll need to give.
 You have 14 days after you submit your claim to provide these.

-There is a full list of documents that are commonly asked from applicants on the official Services Australia website, however, you might not need all of them
+There is a full list of documents that are commonly asked from applicants on the official Services Australia website, however, you might not need all of them.

 You can expect to hear back within 42 days of submitting your claim.
 However, claims can take longer to process during busier times.